So1ene/my-setup/WINDOWS.md

 - [My favorite theme](https://marketplace.visualstudio.com/items?itemName=dustinsanders.an-old-hope-theme-vscode)
 - [My 2nd favorite theme](https://marketplace.visualstudio.com/items?itemName=ryanolsonx.solarized)

 Press `Ctrl ,` to go to settings, click extensions and click "Live sass compiler".
 Click 'edit in settings.json' and change the save path to `"savePath": "~/.."` This will save the css file outside of the sass folder, wherever you place it.
+Save the file and close it.

+Press `Ctrl K` then `Ctrl T` and it will open a list of your installed themes.
+Cycle through them with the arrow keys and choose one that you like!

 ## Git and GitHub